aaronbui99/AwsOllamaWagtailChatbot/README.md

 Then go to file chatbot/views.py and change the line 10 to your public ip OLLAMA_API_URL = "http://<EC2_PUBLIC_IP>:11434/api/generate"

+and in chatbot/views.py

+payload = {
+            "model": "deepseek-r1:1.5b",
+            "prompt": user_prompt,
+            "stream": False
+        }

+Change the AI Model to whatever you have downloaded.
+For example if you download llama2, change it to llama2

 # Run Django Server

   python manage.py makemigrations